-Co-hosted with TAFE SA, the conference will be held at the TAFE SA Adelaide campus, located at 120 Currie Street, Adelaide in the CBD.
+Co-hosted with TAFE SA, the conference will be held at TAFE SA Adelaide campus, 120 Currie Street, Adelaide in the CBD.
 The plenary sessions only will be held at the University of South Australia, City West campus.

 There are a number of accommodation options available for a range of budgets close to or nearby the venue.

 Adelaide is home to historic buildings, lush parklands and sprawling botanic gardens.
 It is also the gateway to some of Australia's most renowned wine regions, The Barossa, Clare Valley, McLaren Vale and Adelaide Hills, which offer some of the most exclusive, unique and boutique drinking and dining experiences in the world.

 In the CBD, consider an Adelaide Central Market Discovery Tour or Adelaide Oval Roof Climb Experience!
 Greater Adelaide also has an inspiring range of attractions to keep you busy over the weekend, so why not stay on!